Drako/KotlinTrainingPart1/docs/day1.md

 fun max(a, b) = when {
   a > b -> a
   a < b -> b
-  else -> IllegalStateException("a and b are equal")
+  else -> throw IllegalStateException("a and b are equal") }
-}
 ```